Arsarneq/docent/README.md

 > Demonstrated Behaviour Capture and Dispatch

-A Chrome extension that records browser interactions alongside step-by-step narration, and exports the result as a structured JSON file.
+A Chrome extension that records browser interactions alongside step-by-step narration, and exports the result as structured JSON.

 ---